• Skip to primary navigation

 That Pretty Purple Rice

-Experience a hearty and nourishing blend of flavors in this Japanese and Korean-style multigrain rice, where a medley of seven whole grains creates a comforting and versatile staple unique to each maker's touch with a pretty purple color.
+Experience a hearty and nourishing blend of flavors in this Japanese and Korean-style multigrain rice, where a medley of seven whole grains creates a comforting and versatile staple unique to each maker's touch, with a pretty purple color.

-This is my way of making Korean purple rice, and while it may not be the authentic method, it’s a recipe I love to make serve with homemade Korean food, such as rice bowl dishes, and to add to dishes like samgyetang (Korean chicken soup).
+This is my way of making Korean purple rice, and while it may not be the authentic method, it’s a recipe I love to make and serve with homemade Korean food, such as rice bowl dishes, and to add to dishes like samgyetang (Korean chicken soup).
 The result is a filling, nutritious side that enhances any meal.

 What Makes Up Multigrain Rice?